magomimmo/modern-cljs/README.md

 # Modern ClojureScript

 > ATTENTION NOTE: I'm in the process of gradually updating the
 > series.
-At the moment I updated only the Tutorial-02, while all the
+At the moment I updated only tutorial-01 and tutorial-02,
-> others are still using aged stuff.
-Please be patient because it will
+> while all the others are still using aged stuff.
+Please be patient
-> take at least a month to complete the work.
+> because it will take at least a month to complete the work.

 Modern ClojureScript (`modern-cljs`) is a series of tutorials that guide you in creating and running [ClojureScript][1] (CLJS) projects.